 Thomas Bach, IOC President

-After welcoming two successful editions in 2011 and 2014, Monaco will host this 2017 Conference.
-May I sincerely thank our hosts, my IOC colleague HSH Prince Albert II and the whole Principality of Monaco – a constant friend of Olympic sport.
+May I thank my IOC colleague HSH Prince Albert II and the whole Principality of Monaco for hosting this 2014 Conference.

 My thanks go also to our partners and all the contributing authors and speakers for their support for and involvement in the Conference.